mt2h/reto-zebrands/README.md

 ## API REST

-API RESR used for this project is Eve Framework developed from python
+API REST used for this project is Eve Framework developed from python

 Link: https://docs.python-eve.org/en/stable/